fruitfly1026/SpMV-basic/README.md

 ### License ###

 This repo is released under the MIT License.
 Please see the 'LICENSE' file for details.
+Source code is developed based on the code written by Nathan Bell and Michael Garland at NVIDIA.